GSLabDev/Devops-errbot/README.md

 Note the name of bot user created in step 2 we need it to set BOT_ADMINS env while building the devops-errbot.
 - Also note the api-token of the created bot user and set it as BOT_TOKEN env.

+## Linking to existing bot user in Slack.
+- Log-in to your slack account
+- To list your bot user go to https://my.slack.com/services/new/bot.
+Then note the api-token and bot user name of the existing bot user and set it as BOT_TOKEN and BOT_ADMINS env respectively.

 ## Image Runtime Config